-Use the arrow (< >) lf there was an alarm while the system was armed, this message will be displayed.
-"Zone of Alarm" Use the arrow (< >) keys to view which zones caused the alarm.
+If an alarm occurred while the system was armed, this message will be displayed.
+Use the arrow (< >) keys to view which zones caused the alarm.
 If a zone is still in alarm, the display will show the following message to indicate that a zone is open...

-Secure System Before Arming<>
+Secure System Before Arming <>

-Enter Code to Arm System <
+Enter Code to

 Upon disarming and if a trouble is present, this message will be displayed.
-Use the arrow (< >) keys to view which troubles are affecting the system (see "Viewing Trouble Conditions" on page 11).
+Use the Arm System < > arrow (< >) keys to view which troubles are affecting the system (see "Viewing" Trouble Conditions" on page 12).